gfa/puppet-bolt/README.md

 - sshd
 - root user account
 - a hidden sshd service (tor)
+- firewall

-Higher level applications (postfix, nginx, etc) are not managed by puppet ATM.
+Higher level applications (postfix) are not managed by puppet ATM.
-I don't have that many servers.
+I don't have that many servers ¯\_(ツ)_/¯.

 Roles
 -----